Duleep Singh: Death

-A life-size bronze statue of the Maharaja, showing him on a horse, was unveiled by the then Prince of Wales in 1999 at Butten Island in Thetford, a town which benefited from his and his sons' generosity.
+A life-size bronze statue, by Denise Dutton, of the Maharaja, showing him on a horse, was unveiled by the then Prince of Wales in 1999 at Butten Island in Thetford, a town which benefited from his and his sons' generosity.

-In an auction at Bonhams, London, on 19 April 2007, the 74 cm high white marble portrait bust of Maharaja Duleep Singh by Victorian sculptor John Gibson, R.A., in Rome in 1859 fetched £1.7 million (£1.5 million plus premium and tax).
+In an auction at Bonhams, London in April 2007, the 74cm high white marble portrait bust of Singh by John Gibson, sculpted in Rome in 1859, sold for £1.5 million plus premium and tax.

 A film titled Maharaja Duleep Singh: A Monument Of Injustice, was made in 2007, directed by P.S.
 Narula.